oisdk/site/drafts/linear-phases.markdown

         c f g ~(x,y) = f x (g y)
 ```

-This, combined with a couple helper functions:
+We're also using the following helper functions:

 ```haskell
 runPhases :: Applicative f => Phases f a -> f a